HazardDede/pnp/README.md

 ### 4.5\.
 Envelope (0.7.1+)

 Using envelopes it is possible to change the behaviour of `pushes` during runtime.
-Best examples are the `pnp.plugins.push.fs.FileDump` and `pnp.plugins.push.mqtt.MQTTPush` plugins, where you can override / set the actual `file_name` and `extension` of the file to dump resp. the `topic` where the message should be published.
+Best examples are the `pnp.plugins.push.fs.FileDump` and `pnp.plugins.push.mqtt.Publish` plugins, where you can override the actual `file_name` and `extension` of the file to dump resp. the `topic` where the message should be published.

-Given the example ...
+Easier to understand by a practical example:

 ```yaml
 - name: envelope